-Arts Council of Wales is committed to making information available in large print, braille, audio, Easy Read and British Sign Language and will endeavour to provide information in languages other than Welsh or English on request.
+Arts Council of Wales makes information available in large print, braille, audio, Easy Read and British Sign Language.
+We'll also try to provide information in languages other than Welsh or English on request.

 Arts Council of Wales operates an equal opportunities policy.